mikempw/f5-waf-tester-m/README.md

 # f5-waf-tester
-F5 tester tool that ensure basic security level.
+F5 Networks Advanced WAF tester tool to ensure basic security level.

 # Overview

-F5 research team has created a tool that provide an easy and fast way to integrate security testing into the SDLC,\
-That will ensure WAF prodive basic security level, before releasing to production.
+F5 Networks Threat Research Team has created a tool that provides an easy and fast way to integrate security testing as part of the SDLC process for basic application protection health check before moving to production.

-The tester tool covers testing a varoius basic attack types which include:
+The tester tool covers testing of varoius basic attack types which include:

         "Cross Site Scripting (XSS)"
         "SQL-Injection"